Every year on World AIDS Day, we look at the advancements made in the fight against HIV/AIDS and ask the question: “what more can be done?”

 Denise Anderson, Senior Program Manager

-Phone: 212-437-3971Email: email@example.com Denise Anderson, Senior Program Manager, works in performance improvement primarily as a practice transformation coach for PCMH.
-Denise also works on care coordination, high-impact HIV prevention and other special projects as requested.
+Phone: 212-437-3971Email: firstname.lastname@example.org Denise Anderson, Senior Program Manager, works in performance improvement.
+Ms. Anderson currently oversees the three-year “Sustainable Strategies for RWHAP Community Organizations” national training and technical assistance program, funded through a $900K HRSA cooperative agreement to build new business models for Ryan White HIV/AIDS Program community organizations.
+Denise also works on practice transformation/operations, care coordination, high-impact HIV prevention and other special projects as requested.
 She holds a bachelor's of science in human ecology with a concentration in dietetics from the University of Maryland Eastern Shore.
 She received her master’s in public health from the University of Medicine and Dentistry of New Jersey, School of Public Health in 2007.
 She is a third year doctoral student in the joint (Rutgers/NJIT) PhD program in Urban Systems, Urban Health Track.
 Ms. Anderson most recently became a National Center for Quality Assurance (NCQA), Patient-Centered Medical Home (PCMH), Certified Content Expert (CCE).
 Denise has taught Human Resources Administration and Strategic Planning as an Adjunct Instructor at Rutgers, School of Public Affairs and Administration and is currently Adjunct Faculty at William Paterson University (WPU), School of Public Health, teaching Disparities in Health.
 She has over 10 years’ experience in public health, specifically as a Subject Matter Expert (SME) in HIV/AIDS to include care and treatment, education, and prevention.
 She is a Centers for Disease Control and Prevention (CDC), Public Health Prevention Specialist (PHPS) fellow, class of 2008.
 Ms. Anderson most recent position prior to joining PCDC was as Project Director, Delivery System Reform Incentive Payment (DSRIP)/Population Management at a hospital in Newark, N.J.